zignd/HTML-CSS-Class-Completion/README.md

 * `html-css-class-completion.includeGlobPattern` (default: "**/*.{css,html}")
 * `html-css-class-completion.excludeGlobPattern` (default: "")

-For now, you will have to hit the lightning icon so the changes can be recognized.
+Changes to these settings will be recognized by the extension and the caching process will be automatically executed.

 ![](https://i.imgur.com/O7NjEUW.gif)
 ![](https://i.imgur.com/uyiXqMb.gif)